htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug where submitting more than one job in a single cluster with the -spool option only actually submitted one job in the cluster.
+   :ticket:`7282`

 -  Fixed a bug where ``COLLECTOR_REQUIREMENTS`` wrote too much to the log to be useful.
 It now only writes warnings about rejected ads when the collector's debug level includes ``D_MACHINE``, and only includes